 Where is your retreat?
 That place that brings you grounding and resets your mind for the weeks ahead?
 For Berty and I, this place is the Olympic Peninsula.
 We love taking day trips out here and re-connecting with one another and our friends.
 The OP has a little bit of everything: ocean shores, rainforest, lakes, mountains, waterfalls…you can’t go wrong!
-One thing Berty and I want to do this summer is rent a cabin and hang out with our friends for a few days here. 🙂 If you are interested in going there yourself, we’ve put together this post of our favorite locations.
+If you are interested in going there yourself, we’ve put together this post of our favorite locations (and even a road trip route to see it all here!)
 Enjoy!

 11 Places to See on the Olympic Peninsula

 1. Port Angeles

 Port Angeles is usually the first stop on our trips to the Olympic Peninsula.
 We regularly pass through and grab a bite to eat at their many delicious mom & pop restaurants.
 However, if you want to stay longer, check out the City Pier or the WA Lavender Farms on a sunny summer day.
 You can even catch a ferry up to Victoria, BC (passport required!).

 Other Olympic Towns: 7 Fun Things To Do In Ocean Shores, WA

 2. Lake Crescent